josephsl/wintenApps/addoninternals.md

 ### Information on add-on update feature

 This article will sometimes reference add-on update feature, which is gone in 2019.
 Information about it is kept here for reference purposes.
-An add-on appropriately named "Add-on Updater" is used to update windows App Essentials and other add-ons, and a major feature in NVDA 2023.2 is add-on store, allowing NVDA itself to check for and install add-on updates including Windows App Essentials.
+An add-on appropriately named "Add-on Updater" is used to update windows App Essentials and other add-ons, and a major feature introduced in NVDA 2023.2 is add-on store, allowing NVDA itself to check for and install add-on updates including Windows App Essentials.

 ### Special note on feature updates support on Windows 10 and later